cabforum/netsec/docs/NSR.md

 ##### 1.2.1

-Certificate Systems, Root CA Systems (Air-gapped or otherwise), and Security Support Systems MUST be in a Physically Secure Environment.
+Certificate Systems, Root CA Systems (Air-gapped or otherwise), and Security Support Systems MUST be in a CA-Controlled Environment.

 Log Storage Systems MUST either:

-1. be in a Physically Secure Environment that is operated by the CA, or
+1. be in a CA-Controlled Environment, or
-2. be in a logical environment that fulfills the requirements of [Section 5](#5-requirements-for-logical-environments).
+2. be in a Third Party-Controlled Environment that fulfills the requirements of [Section 5](#5-requirements-for-logical-environments).

 Root CA Systems MUST be on physically separate networks from all other CA Infrastructure.